KrazyLama789/cse210-02/README.md

 Week 3 Team Project

 # Hi-Lo
 Play Hi-Lo, and you might be surprised.
 The rules are simple.
 Pull the card.
 Guess if the number of the next card will be higher or lower.
 If you guess right, you will get 100 points, if you guess wrong you loose 75 points.

+# Suits
-The game also prompts the user to guess the suit of the card, and if your answer is correct, you earn points doubled.
+Suits is an additional game mode for Hi-Lo that prompts the user to guess the suit of the card, and if your answer is correct, your turn's points are doubled.

 ## Getting Started
 ---